ryomakawakami/cubecolor/README.md

 flexibility.
 A possible workaround is to have the user select the vertices.

 First, it gets the outline of the cube (~6 points) to create a mask to isolate the cube.
 Then, the colors are analyzed.
+Three "onion" layers are extracted from the facelet vertices.

 Todo: